devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 ### Conclusion

-Pandas significantly enhances data analysis capabilities through its powerful features for **data alignment**, **aggregation**, **summarization**, and **computation**.
+Pandas significantly enhances data analysis capabilities through its powerful features for data alignment, aggregation, summarization, and computation.
 By providing intuitive methods for manipulating and analyzing data efficiently, it has become an indispensable tool for data scientists and analysts alike.

 ## 7) How do you use describe() to summarize the statistics of a DataFrame?
 Explain its output.